notvcto/notvcto.github.io/content/blog/zero-phase1-results.md

 ## What's next

 Phase 2 is dataset construction.
-Real security writeups from CTFtime, PicoCTF, and HackTheBox, normalized into Zero's voice register and formatted as `(challenge, reasoning_chain, solution)` triples.
+Real writeups from CTFtime, PicoCTF, and HackTheBox, normalized into Zero's voice register and formatted as `(challenge, reasoning_chain, solution)` triples.
 The base64 hallucination result specifically means the crypto corpus needs worked examples where the model has to show its computation — not just state the answer.

 The [phase 1 notebook](https://github.com/notvcto/zero/blob/main/phase1/zero_phase1_baseline.ipynb)
 and [full results CSV](https://github.com/notvcto/zero/blob/main/phase1/zero_phase1_results.csv)